 Trainees submit twice-yearly case reports of their clinical work, which are carefully reviewed and responded to by the Student Progress Committee, providing another mechanism for trainees to get help with their clinical work.
 Trainees are encouraged to take part in all the Society’s educational and training events, including two half-day Scientific Meetings with invited speakers.

-The program is open to mental health professionals who have demonstrated knowledge, skill, and aptitude for psychoanalytic psychotherapy.
+The program is open to regulated mental health professionals who have demonstrated knowledge, skill, and aptitude for psychoanalytic psychotherapy.
 Clinicians from the fields of Counseling, Family Medicine, Psychiatry, Psychiatric Nursing, Psychology, and Social Work will be considered for admission.

 Class size is limited and teaching takes the form of small group seminars.
 Tuition is $4000 yearly.
 Supervisory fees are additional and are individually arranged.
 Applicants are asked to submit letters of reference from those who are familiar with their clinical work.
 All applicants are interviewed by the Selection Committee of the Training Program.